jgclarke/groundwork/README.md

 ## Introduction

-Groundwork is an opinionated starting point for a custom WordPress theme, including some basic responsive elements and some great ideas for customizing the admin area.
+Groundwork is an opinionated starter theme for WordPress-based sites.
+It includes some some great ideas for customizing the admin area, basic responsive elements, and other tweaks to help you make a customized, personal, and more complete final site.
 Groundwork is released under the GNU license.
 It's free to use and modify.

 Groundwork includes: